yehia67/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

 # Protect your Trinity account

-**Between 17 December 2019 and 17 February 2020, some users’ Trinity seeds and Trinity passwords were compromised during an attack on the wallet.
+**Between 17 December 2019 and 17 February 2020, some users’ Trinity seeds and passwords were compromised during an attack on the wallet.
 In this guide, you learn what you can do to secure your IOTA tokens.**

 To stop attackers from further transferring IOTA tokens, the IOTA Foundation paused the Coordinator and released an updated version of Trinity.
 This version is no longer vulnerable to the attack.
-A full report will be published shortly.

 While the [Coordinator](root://getting-started/0.1/network/the-coordinator.md) is paused, no one can transfer their IOTA tokens on the Mainnet.